mir-owahed/DevOps-tutorial/website-learn/create-deploy-static-website.md

 ### Step 3: Create a GitHub Repository

 Create a new repository on GitHub named `tech-with-mir` (or any name you prefer).
-Clone this repository to your local machine:

 ---